mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 ## Read Operations

-:warning: Before we dive into our read operations, make sure you can access the `movieDetails` collection.
+:warning: Before we dive into our **Read** operations, make sure you can access the `movieDetails` collection.

 ### Counting records
 **Exercise 4** :computer: